 Already, the conditions and grievances of scheduled tribes are always wrongly addressed.
 The statistics show the improvement but actuality picturizes the misconceptions of virtuality.
 A whole misinterpreted truth with which these tribes have to live surreptitiously.

 As per the study of Vidyasagar University, Santal, the third largest tribe in India, lives in many states including Bihar, Jharkhand, Orissa, Tripura etc. In West Bengal, Santals represent 54.27% of the total tribal population and they are spread over in vast areas of Purba and Paschim Medinipur, Bankura and Purulia.
 This tribe lives in remote places and is characterized by poverty, illiteracy, and nutritional problems.
 The health status of this community remains unreported excepting few studies.
 The prevalence of under-nutrition in children is an indicator of community health status.
 The nutritional status of Santal children has not been investigated recently in West Bengal.

-Being the most dominant and recognized tribe in West Bengal, the localites still have to live the fear of oscillation between the local administration and naxalism.
-Historically, the santal tribe was involved in the naxalite activities on the issues like eviction of sharecroppers and excess of land to give a befitting reply to the CPI (M) led United Front government.
-Presently, 40% of India’s land area under the active participation of naxalism in Jharkhand, West Bengal, Chattisgarh, Orissa, Andhra Pradesh and Maharshtra.
-Of course, there demands are not anybody’s lavish wishes which can’t be fulfilled.
-In search of basic amenities, job opportunities for their children makes the localites crippled to rely towards the violent insurgencies towards government.
+Being the most dominant and recognized tribe in West Bengal, the localities still have to live the fear of oscillation between the local administration and Naxalism.
+Historically, the Santal tribe was involved in the Naxalite activities on the issues like eviction of sharecroppers and excess of land to give a befitting reply to the CPI (M) led United Front government.
+Presently, 40% of India’s land area under the active participation of Naxalism in Jharkhand, West Bengal, Chattisgarh, Orissa, Andhra Pradesh and Maharashtra.
+Of course, their demands are not anybody’s lavish wishes which can’t be fulfilled.
+In search of basic amenities, job opportunities for their children make the localities crippled to rely upon the violent insurgencies towards the government.

 An uncomfortable truth of CRPF